chrisgrieser/shimmering-obsidian/README.md

 	- `fontformat`: format of the base64-conversion of font files, e.g., “woff2”
 	- `ocr_languages`: set language codes of Tesseract, e.g., `eng+deu` for English and German.
 You can find out the code for your language(s) in [this list](https://tesseract-ocr.github.io/tessdoc/Data-Files-in-different-versions.html).
 	- `ocr_prefix`: Set the prefix for OCR Screenshots.
 Does accept dynamic content like the current date or time when you use [Alfred's Placeholder Syntax](https://www.alfredapp.com/help/workflows/advanced/placeholders/#date-time).
 Note that while not easy to see, `ocr_prefix` can have multi-line values.
-	- `search_ignore_attachments`: Whether to ignore attachments when using the `o` command to access the files in your vault.
-Will automatically retrieve recognize the attachment folder based on your Obsidian setting.
+	- `search_ignore_attachments`: Whether to ignore attachment file types (images, PDFs, videos) when using the `o` search.
 Accepted values are “true” and “false”.
 	- `template_note_path`: Template to use when creating new notes with the `on` command or when browsing a folder via the `o` command.
 	- `thousand_seperator`: The thousand separator to use when download numbers are displayed, e.g., `.` or `,`.
 	- `toggle_snippet`: *Full* path to the CSS file in your snippet folder that you wish to toggle via hotkey.